What happens to the profits earned by a sole trader?

 Conclusion

-At CloudCo we offer online accounting services with online bookkeeping systems and accounting software, which makes the recording of expenses and keeping track of invoices a lot more straightforward.
+At CloudCo Accountants, we offer online accounting services with online bookkeeping systems and accounting software, which makes the recording of expenses and keeping track of invoices a lot more straightforward.

 And remember, accountancy fees are a legitimate business expense – an expense that, frequently, pays for itself in terms of the amount of time an accountant can save you, not to mention the money accountants tend to save their clients in taxes as well.